pyeve/eve/_sources/tutorials/custom_idfields.txt

             try:
                 UUID(value)
             except ValueError:
-                self._error("value '%s' for field '%s' cannot be converted to a " "UUID" % (value, field))
+                self._error(field, "value '%s' cannot be converted to a UUID" % value)

 So, our complete code snippet will now look like this: